Georgepon/us_census_exercise/README.md

 At the start of each section, you can find some commentary and the main takeaways in the form of text and bullet points.

 ## The presentation
-A slide deck which contains the main points of the exercise, structured to be presented to an external stakeholder, can be found at
+A slide deck which contains the main points of the exercise, structured to be presented to an external stakeholder, can be found at [census_exercise_presentation.pptx](census_exercise_presentation.pptx)